Mikawachi ware Mikawachi yaki

 made of fine details

-Mikawachi Ware is a form of porcelain produced around Sasebo City, in Nagasaki Prefecture.
-Mikawachi Ware has long been regarded as a high-class item thanks to its characteristic blue dye on white porcelain using asbolite pigment, and its use of simple yet eye-catching vivid blue.
+Mikawachi ware is a form of porcelain produced around the city of Sasebo, in the Nagasaki prefecture.
+Mikawachi ware has long been regarded as a high class item thanks to its characteristic blue dye on white porcelain using asbolite pigment, and its use of simple yet eye catching vivid blue.

-The pattern often used in Mikawachi Ware is karako-e (a pattern based on pictures of Chinese children at play).
-The soft, round brush handling generates a sense of warmth in some respects.
-This was originally derived from China's Ming dynasty, with karako-e representing young boys, so these articles were first painted as talismans with the implied significance of prosperity and happiness.
-Individual karako-e pictures have been drawn since the Meiji Period.
+The pattern often used in Mikawachi ware is a pattern based on pictures of Chinese children playing.
+The soft, round brush generates a sense of warmth.
+Mikawachi ware was originally derived from China's Ming dynasty with young boys represented so these articles were first painted as talismans with the implied significance of prosperity and happiness.
+Individual pictures have been drawn since the Meiji period (1868-1912).

-The characteristic of Mikawachi Ware is its production, which is delicate yet lively, and uses techniques known as sukashi-bori (fretwork) or tebineri (forming by hand).
+The characteristic of Mikawachi ware is its production, which is delicate yet lively with techniques such as fretwork known as sukashibori or hand forming known as tebineri.
 This form of pottery, which is carefully crafted by hand one piece at a time, is popular not only as articles for daily use such as tableware, but also as gifts.

-Around the year 1650, the system of official business kilns was established, and the Hirado Domain itself actively conducted patronage of Mikawachi Ware.
-This form of ceramics and porcelain is also said to have been presented as gifts to the Edo Shogunate, and in the second half of 17th Century it attracted such attention domestically and overseas that it was exported to territories such as China and Europe.
-Mikawachi Ware drew a line through the lives of common people, and become widely used and loved by common people from the Meiji Period.
+Around the year 1650, the system of official business kilns was established, and the Hirado Domain itself actively conducted patronage of Mikawachi ware.
+This form of ceramics and porcelain is also said to have been presented as gifts to the Edo shogunate (government during the Edi period), and in the second half of 17th century it attracted such attention domestically and overseas that it was exported to territories such as China and Europe.

 General Production Process